Walkthrough

 histogram(spread, ylims = (0, 300), label = "Simulated")

-The goodness command will log the percent of simulations with a fit statistic better than the result, but we can equivalently calculate that ourselves:
+command will return the percent of simulations with a fit statistic better than the result, in addition to the statistics of each individual trial.

 We can modify our model by accessing properties from the model card and writing a new expression: